AdelKS/ZeGrapher/README.md

 - Parametric equation plotting.
 The curves can be animated, with adjustable framerate and speed.
 - Experimental data plot and polynomial fit (regression).
 Data can be imported/exported from a CSV file.
 - Parametric plot for functions, sequences and parametric equations: the parameter name to use is fixed to `k`.
 This will be overheauled in the upcoming version.
-- Plot tangents: they can be moved and resized simply with the mouse.
 - Plot derivatives and antiderviatives.
 - Print the graph, with these options :
     -   Choose the size and the position of the graph on the sheet.